EMBL Courses and Conferences during the Coronavirus pandemic

 - The environmental and societal impact of mass extinction

-- Scientific and societal responses to mass extinction
+- Scientific, societal and technological responses to mass extinction

 For more information about previous meetings in this series please check the Science and Society Website.